Human rights and labour practices

 Policies and commitments

 Sampo Group has policies, internal guidelines, management systems, and initiatives in place to ensure that human and labour rights are respected.
 The group level guidance document regarding human rights and labour practices is the Sampo Group Code of Conduct, which is reviewed annually and approved by Sampo’s Board of Directors.
-Sampo Group is also a signatory of the UN Global Compact, which supports work on human and labour rights.
+Sampo Group is a participant in the UN Global Compact and respects its principles related to human and labour rights.
 In addition, each Group company has adopted supplementary policies and guidelines for its own purposes.
 Examples include responsible investment policies, supplier codes of conduct, policies and guidelines for management of customer relations, and HR policies and management systems for ensuring employee well-being.
 Sampo Group develops continuously its policies and processes related to human and labour rights.

 Identification of human rights impacts